Desperately seeking sunshine

 Andrea holds Elias and stands next to her sister Elise under the Sydney Harbour Bridge.

-Andrea, Elias and sister Elise under the Sydney Harbour Bridge.
+Daughter-in-law, grandson and sister under the Sydney Harbour Bridge.

-As we sit eating, Patrick sets up his camera to capture a time-lapse of the departure of the cruise liner ‘Celebrity Eclipse’.
+As we sit eating, my son sets up his camera to capture a time-lapse of the departure of the cruise liner ‘Celebrity Eclipse’.

 Tuesday 3 January – Reading and DIY